 “Your mother,” Elizabeth finished the sentence for Edward.
 “I think that book has everything about you and your family written in it,” Elizabeth explained.
 “If there is anything you don’t remember, you will find it there.”

 Edward closed the book.
 “There is nothing I do not now remember; apart from after I died to when I returned.”
 Edward handed the book back to Elizabeth.
 “You must be Elizabeth Lengsly,” said Edward before turning to examine Deceit and make sure his Wall wasn’t too much for her.

 “You can call my Elli.”
 She stared, eyes wide, at Edward.
 He had been her inspiration for years.
 She had read of all his accomplishments and knew just about everything there was to know about him.
 Apart from what happened to him after he died and how he was able to come back some 220 years later.
-“I’m a huge fan,” she said, bushing slightly.
+“I’m a huge fan,” she said, blushing slightly.

-Dolan laughed, “Come on, let’s get back to base and don’t forget bring your groupie with you.”
+Dolan laughed, “Come on, let’s get back to base and don’t forget to bring your groupie with you.”

 Edward sighed.
 “Come on Elli, you’re safe now.”
 They started heading back when Edward noticed a horizontal stack of knives stuck into a tree like a spear about fifteen knives long.